saphalpdyl/gcms/README.md

   - `gcms push (-c / --convert) <filename>.ipynb`: Converts a Jupyter Notebook file to HTML and pushes it to the repository.
   - `gcms list`: Lists all files in the local repository.
   - `gcms remove <filename>.html`: Removes files from both the local and remote repositories.
+  - `gcms update`: Pulls from remote and updates

 ## Commands